Chilean Air Forces Sub-Tree

 • Description:

-• In 1953 Chile purchased 6 de Havilland Vampire from England in its T.Mk.55 version, which was the export version of the Vampire Trainer.
-T.Mk.11 of the RAF thus beginning the jet age in Chile.
-They had two Ferranti MK IVE gyroscope sights with mechanism retractable by plane, a recording camera and two STR-9X type VHF equipment per aircraft, in addition to Mk8 rocket carriers and EM/EF bomb carriers, initially they did not have machine guns but were later purchased separately, also in Chile they were armed with SURA and HVAR rockets.
-Another curiosity is that its first unofficial insignia was represented by Tom and Jerry fighting in the clouds which was painted on the plane.
+• In 1953 Chile purchased 6 de Havilland Vampire from England in its T.Mk.55 version, which was the export version of the Vampire Trainer T.Mk.11 of the RAF thus beginning the jet age in Chile.
+They had two Ferranti MK IVE gyroscope sights with mechanism retractable by plane, a recording camera and two STR-9X type VHF equipment per aircraft, in addition to Mk8 rocket carriers and EM/EF bomb carriers, also in Chile they were armed with SURA and HVAR rockets.
+If it was only operated by 1 pilot it kept its 4x 20 mm machine guns, since there were 2 pilots it could only carry 2x machine guns, this was due to the change in the center of gravity of the plane.

 • Year: